-An ownership entity returning a valid allocation of tax credits between July and December will receive an allocation of the same amount of the subsequent year LIHTCs if:
+An ownership entity returning a valid allocation of-tax credits between October 1, 2021 July and December 31, 2021 will receive an allocation of the same amount of 2022 the subsequent year LIHTCs if:

-- the project's design is the same as when awarded (other than changes approved by ADOH); - the ownership entity pays a fee equal to the original allocation fee amount; and - none of the Principals for the returned project are part of an application in the next funding round and cannot apply for funding related to a new project until construction starts on the project receiving the recycled credit allocation.
+- the project's design is the same as when awarded (other than changes approved by ADOH); - the ownership entity pays a fee equal to the original allocation fee amount; and - none of the Principals for the returned project are part of an 2022 application in the next funding round and cannot apply for funding related to a new project until construction starts on the project receiving the recycled credit allocation.

-The project must place in service one year after the original place in service date.
-Should the IRS provide quidance on extensions of place in service, the Department will follow such quidance.
+The project must place in service in 2023 one year after the original place in service date.
+For returns made in 2022 and 2023, the years will adjust accordingly.
+Should the IRS provide guidance on extensions of place in service, the Department will follow such guidance.

 ADOH may make a forward commitment of the next year's LIHTCs in an amount necessary to fully fund project(s) with a partial award or to any application meeting QAP requirements.
-ADOH may elect to awardand/or carry forward LIHTCs received after the application cycle ends.
+ADOH may elect to award and/or carry forward LIHTCs received after the application cycle ends.